 5. Allegory of Fortitude, Uffizi

-Fortitude is the first recorded work by Botticelli.
+Fortitude is another famous painting by Botticelli.
+It was his first recorded work.
 The painting was originally part of a cycle of seven panels meant to decorate the high chair backs in a Tribune Hall of the Medici palace.

 Each panel was intended to depict one of the seven virtues – the three Christian values of faith, hope and charity, along with the four worldly values of temperance, prudence, justice and fortitude.
 This was the young artist’s first opportunity to show his talent, as the works were highly publicized and accessible to the general public.